-As the beluga whalesglide in, around, out of and back into their Abbott Oceanariumhabitats, a swirl of long white shapes, you might wonder, “How many whales am I actually seeing?
+As the beluga whales glide in, around, out of and back into their Abbott Oceanarium habitats, a swirl of long white shapes, you might wonder, “How many whales am I actually seeing?
 How do the trainers tell them apart?”

-With a few key characteristics and enough whales within view to make comparisons, you can begin to figure out who’s whom among Shedd’s eight belugas and even get some insights into their social relationships.
+With a few key characteristics and enough whales within view to make comparisons, you can begin to figure out who’s who among Shedd’s eight belugas and even get some insights into their social relationships.

 Like the other belugas, Beethoven squirts water from his mouth, varying in force from a dribble to a drenching.
 This natural behavior, often used to uncover crustaceans in the sandy seafloor in the wild, is reinforced by the trainers, so you might see him do a jump with a squirt during an aquatic presentation.

 She is one of the most playful of the adult females, but she’s also incredibly responsible.
 She has helped the other females care for their calves, from babysitting while mom takes a break to producing milk to help nurse an infant.
 This kind of care for an unrelated young animal is called alloparenting, and it’s been observed in a number of cetacean species.

 Kimalu (KEE-mah-LOO), whose name means “something or someone special” in the Inuit language, was born at Shedd on Aug.
 27, 2012.
-She has dimples on her back, which is how the trainers identify her.
+Trainers' tip: Look for the dimples on her back.
 Another defining field mark is her light gray skin.
 Calves are medium to dark gray at birth, and their skin lightens as they mature.
 At 10 feet 2 inches, she’s the smallest of the belugas—except for mom Mauyak's new calf—but she's still growing, often in spurts.
 She's growing up in other ways too.
 When she was introduced to her new little brother, Annik, she quickly paired up with him, practicing skills like allowing him to slipstream with her.
 When she's not with the calf, look for her with Aurek.

-Outside of sessions, Mauyak is frequently spotted spyhopping, or popping her head out of the water, and squirting, Angie says.
+Outside of sessions, Mauyak is frequently spotted spyhopping, or popping her head out of the water, and squirting, said senior trainer Angie Soliai.
 You might also see the playful whale rubbing her body on a giant soccer ball or pushing toys around on her melon or back.